- Types of refractive surgery

 For people who are very nearsighted and who are not suitable candidates for laser vision correction, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
 The person's own natural lens is left in place.

 Risks of phakic IOL implantation include cataract formation, glaucoma, infection, and swelling of the cornea.

 Some people can have laser vision correction after phakic IOL placement to further correct vision.

-Sometimes the natural lens is removed, and the plastic lens is placed behind the iris (clear lensectomy with IOL implantation).
+Sometimes the natural lens is removed, and a plastic lens is placed in the lens capsule (clear lensectomy with IOL implantation).
 This is the same procedure as cataract surgery, but there is no cataract or cloudy lens.
 Clear lensectomy with IOL implantation may be better for people with severe farsightedness who are over age 40.
 Because these techniques require that an opening is made in the eye, there is a very small risk (but significantly higher than for LASIK) of severe infection inside the eye.
 Clear lensectomy should usually be avoided in young people who are very nearsighted because they have an increased risk of detachment of the retina after surgery.